Chrystalkey/landtagszusammenfasser/SETUP.md

 ## Deployment
 ### Description
-The `docker-compose.yml` on the top level sets up, compiles and runs everything in one ginourmeous step.
+The `docker-compose.yml` on the top level sets up, compiles and runs everything in one ginourmeous step. run `docker compose up --build -d` to just make it all up in one step.
+The default Port for the webserver is 8081 on localhost.